 Professor of Earth Observation, Faculty of Social Sciences

 I received a BSc (Hons) degree in Geography from the University of Wales, Swansea in 1992, followed this immediately with my teacher training (PGCE (Wales)) and my PhD (University of Southampton) in 1996.
 I gained my PGCert in Teaching and Learning in HE in 2002.
-I have held Lectureships at Manchester, Kingston, and Bournemouth Universities, UK and between 2004 and 2006, I held the position of Senior Research Leader in Research and Innovation at the Ordnance Survey, GB.
-In 2007 I joined the University of Nottingham as Associate Professor and have subsequently (in 2013) been promoted to Reader.
-I currently work part-time (0.8fte).
+I have held Lectureships at Manchester, Kingston, and Bournemouth Universities, UK and between 2004 and 2006, I held the position of Senior Research Leader in Research and Innovation at Ordnance Survey, GB.
+In 2007 I joined the University of Nottingham as Associate Professor and have subsequently (in 2013) been promoted to Reader and then Professor (in 2019).
+For over half my career I have worked part-time.

 Browser does not support script.